-The Law of conservation of energy, each of these forms is converted to another form.
-It states that energy can neither be created nor be destroyed but may be transferred from one form to another.
+The Law of conservation of energy states that energy can neither be created nor destroyed but may be transferred from one form to another.
 For example, when we burn wood or fuel like gasoline or natural gas, it changes chemical energy to thermal or mechanical energy.

-Heat is another form of energy that can yield work or can be produced from work.
+Heat is a form of energy that can yield work or can be produced from work.
 If heat is obtained from work, the amount of heat produced is proportional to the work spent by the system.
 When heat is transferred into work, there is proportionality between the work spent and heat disappearing.

-Kinetic energy: It is a type of energy that is obtained by the motion of an object.
+Kinetic energy is a type of energy that is obtained by the motion of an object.
 For example, walking, falling, flying, and throwing.

-Potential energy: It is stored energy that can be measured by the amount of work done by the object.
+It is stored energy that can be measured by the amount of work done by the object.
 For example, books on a table, water in a lake.

 Different forms of energy

-Chemical energy: It is a form of energy stored within a chemical substance or molecules due to chemical bonding between atoms.
+Chemical potential energy is a form of energy stored within a chemical substance or molecule due to chemical bonding between atoms.
 It can be absorbed or released during chemical reactions or heating.

 - When a fuel is burned, the chemical energy of molecular oxygen is converted to heat.

-Electrical energy: It is the form of potential energy resulting from the flow of charged particles.
+Electrical energy is the form of potential energy resulting from the flow of charged particles.
 It is the most common form which can be easily converted into other forms of energy.

-Mechanical Energy: It is the sum of potential energy and kinetic energy obtained by the motion and change of position of an object.
+Mechanical energy is the sum of potential and kinetic energy obtained by the motion and change of position of an object.

-Radiant energy: It is the form of energy produced from the movement of electromagnetic waves or light.
+Radiant energy is the form of energy produced from the movement of electromagnetic waves or light.
 It is most commonly used in the fields of radiometry, solar radiation, heating, and lighting.

-Thermal Energy: It is heat energy or the energy carries by a system or object due to the movement or vibration of its molecules.
+Thermal energy is heat energy or the energy carries by a system or object due to the movement or vibration of its molecules.
 It is a kinetic type of energy due to the movement of particles.
 Heat or thermal energy obtained from different sources is directly related to temperature.